UoB-COMSM0110/2024-group-13/README.md

 | 10   | Players are presented with an option to initiate a new game session. |

-We transformed the identified use-cases into a use-case diagram to visually illustrate requirements and interactions within the game system.
+We transformed the identified use-case into a use-case diagram to visually illustrate requirements and interactions within the game system.

 <img src="resources/GameUseCaseDiagram.png"
 alt="Use-case diagram" width="70%">

 *Use-Case Diagram for multiplayer.*

 Interestingly, as the project evolved we noticed that some of the functionalities did not contribute to the user experience as expected.
-This was true of the mechanism by which we had intended for players who died to turn into ghosts after they had lost all their lives.
+This was true of the mechanism for the player who died first to turn into a ghost and continue hunting their opponent.

 ## Design